EVHaste/haste-makes-waste/_posts/2023-10-03-read-the-room-apple.markdown

 And I’m also super curious whether they’ve accounted for regions in which the thumbs up, peace sign, and devil horns have alternative meanings.

+[Edit: Micah had a really good question in addition to this: is the laser show a risk for people with epilepsy if triggered unexpectedly?
+Now I'm curious about that, too.
+Good thinking! ❤️]

 ## And Now A Word From Dr. Ian Malcolm